- What is it?

 And the severity of the pain can worsen when women with this condition are stressed, depressed or anxious.

-Vulvodynia is poorly understood and, as with many pain conditions, it can be difficult to diagnose.
+Vulvodynia is poorly understood and, as with many pain conditions, can be difficult to diagnose.
 Vulvodynia is diagnosed when other causes of vulvar pain, such as infections, skin problems or neurologic disorders, are evaluated and ruled out.

 Women with vulvodynia often report having one or more of the following symptoms in the vulvar area: